Abelaj50/Gopher-Hunting/README.md

 ![App Win](images/app_win.png)

 The user can stop the game once it has begun by pressing stop, and then reset the game if they would like to start again, which should bring about a new gopher location (though there is a small chance it could in the same position, since it is random every time).
-The ListView shows live feedback during gameplay regarding the status of each guess; whether it is a "Complete Miss", "Close Gues", "Near Miss", or "Success", detailed below:
+The ListView shows live feedback during gameplay regarding the status of each guess; whether it is a "Success", "Near Miss", "Close Guess", or "Complete Miss", detailed below:

 * **"Success"** means that guess landed on the gopher!